 It’s the camera set up that makes the Honor 9 Lite stand out.
-It has the same dual-lens 13-megapixel and 2-megapixel cameras on the front and the rear, with improved software for HDR shots, wide-aperture pictures, and the beauty mode.
+It has the same dual-lens 13-megapixel and 2-megapixel cameras on the front and the rear, with improved software for

 We took a handful of photos, and we’re pleased with the results.
 The Honor 9 Lite handles most situations adequately, but it does struggle when faced with varying lighting conditions, such as overcast skies.
 Just don’t expect a monochrome mode, or any Leica improvements on the camera — they’re reserved for more expensive Honor and Huawei phones.
 Selfies are excellent, and you can use a bokeh portrait mode effect, and the beauty mode isn’t overtly aggressive.

 Latest software, sluggish performance